Borrow Wisely for Your Education & Know Your Repayment Options

 https://www.mappingyourfuture.org/ – Mapping Your Future is a free resource for career, college, financial aid, and money management information.
 The goal is to help individuals achieve life-long success by empowering students, families, and schools with web-based information and services.

 https://www.creditkarma.com/ – Request a free annual credit report.
 This will allow you to pull your credit report and check your FICO score.

-Important: Remember, you are responsible to repay your student loans as agreed on your signed Master Promissory Note(s).
+Remember, you are responsible for repaying your student loans as agreed to on your signed Master Promissory Note(s).
 Please keep your contact information up to date with your loan servicer to ensure you receive important correspondence.
 When in doubt, contact your loan servicer.
 Staying in touch with your loan servicer will maintain a good relationship and decrease the chances of loan default.